Help

 Now let’s see in more detail how to find and remove duplicate files and folders from your Mac:

 Step 2.
-Get the results.
+Get the results

 When duplicate scanning starts, an animated chart is displayed to reflect search results.
-The entire search process time depends on the volume’s size.
-Duplicate File Finder showing duplicates scanning chart
+The entire search process time depends on the volume’s size. duplicate scaning chart After the scan is complete, Duplicate File Finder will show you the list of found duplicate items.

 Step 3.
 Select duplicates